A. Kingsley Macomber: Philanthropy

 Macomber was a lover of military history; his father had served with the Union Army during the American Civil War.
-While living in France he promoted the important historic relationship between that country and the United States.
-In 1931 he commissioned a monument of Admiral François Joseph Paul de Grasse which was erected at the Trocadero Palace in Paris.
+While living in France, he promoted the important historic relationship between that country and the United States.
+In 1931, he commissioned a monument of Admiral François Joseph Paul de Grasse which was erected at the Trocadéro Palace in Paris.
 During the American Revolutionary War De Grasse had commanded the 1781 French fleet which blocked the British retreat from Yorktown and made possible the American victory.

 In 1934, Macomber donated another American Revolutionary War statue to the city of Newport, Rhode Island.
 The sculpture of French General Rochambeau is a replica of one in Paris.
 It was from Newport that General Rochambeau departed with his army to join General George Washington and march on to Yorktown.

 Macomber also patronized the game of tennis.
 In the 1920s and 1930s, he supported the A. K. Macomber tournament at Monte Carlo.

 A. Kingsley Macomber died on October 6, 1955, in Paris, France.
 He is buried in Woodlawn Cemetery in the Bronx in his wife's father's mausoleum.